Find Grad Schools

 15 Yearly Graduations

 University of Wisconsin - Madison is the 9th most popular school in the nation for students seeking a doctor's degree in microbiology.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 15 people received their doctor's degree in microbiology from UW - Madison.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+About 89% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #11